-The ARM Glossary is a list of terms used in ARM documentation, together with definitions for those terms.
-The ARM Glossary does not contain terms that are industry standard unless the ARM meaning differs from the generally accepted meaning.
+The Arm Glossary is a list of terms used in Arm documentation, together with definitions for those terms.
+The Arm Glossary does not contain terms that are industry standard unless the Arm meaning differs from the generally accepted meaning.

-See the ARM Glossary for more information.
+See the Arm® Glossary for more information: developer.arm.com/glossary.